GerkinDev/sequential-event/README.md

 > [ 1, 109, 109 ]

+You can see that each `on` handlers are executed sequentially, after the end of the previous handler.

 ## API

 The API is based on [Node's EventEmitter](https://nodejs.org/api/events.html).
 This package provides a re-implementation of the `emit` method.

 See the [Node EventEmitter](https://nodejs.org/api/events.html) for methods documentation

+## Changelogs

+### 0.1.1

+Emitting an unknown event now return a Promise resolved immediatly, instead of the boolean `false`.

+### 0.1.0

+* Initial release.